ansible-collections/community.aws/docs/community.aws.ssm_parameter_module.rst

 Synopsis
 --------
-- Manage key-value pairs in AWS SSM parameter store.
+- Manage key-value pairs in AWS Systems Manager (SSM) Parameter Store.
-- To retreive SSM parameters use the :ref:`amazon.aws.aws_ssm_parameter <amazon.aws.aws_ssm_parameter_module>` lookup plugin.
+- Prior to release 5.0.0 this module was called ``community.aws.aws_ssm_parameter_store``.
+The usage did not change.